cyanide-burnout/Click-a-Tool/README.md

 The library also provides support of RowBinary.
 Most of scalar types can be encoded by the [pickle library](https://www.tarantool.io/en/doc/latest/reference/reference_lua/pickle/), that is why these are not implemeted here.
 Please read [RowBinary format description](https://clickhouse.com/docs/en/interfaces/formats/#rowbinary) for details.
 You can use when you really understand what are you doing or have a need such as for example to pass UUIDs or Decimals, because in case of RowBinary ClickHouse doesn't do type check.

 Typical use of the library is a batch propagation of data that is accomulated in Tarantool to ClickHouse.
 Due to lack of supported MessagePack types we moved our code to use RowBinary.
-SELECT queries can use MessagePack by using converting functions on ClickHouse side.
+SELECT queries can use MessagePack with converting functions for unsupported types on ClickHouse side.

 Please read details of HTTP interface here: https://clickhouse.com/docs/en/interfaces/http/ \